This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 - The points can transfer to several airline and hotel partners including United, Southwest, and Jet Blue.

-- And it’s super easy to earn Ultimate Rewards points!
+- It’s super easy to earn Ultimate Rewards points!

 How to Earn Points and Miles